Frances Talbot, Countess of Tyrconnell: Second marriage

 Frances remarried in 1681 in Paris, taking as her second husband an old suitor she had previously rejected: Richard Talbot.
 Her husband was appointed Lord Deputy of Ireland (viceroy) and the couple lived in Dublin.
 He oversaw a dramatic expansion of the Irish Army, transforming it from a mainly Protestant to a Catholic force.
 Talbot was created Earl of Tyrconnell in the peerage of Ireland in 1685 and she became Countess of Tyrconnell.

 In 1688 during the Glorious Revolution James II fled England and was replaced with Queen Mary and King William.
 However, in 1689 James II landed in Ireland trying to regain his kingdoms.
 Soon after his arrival, on 20 March 1689, he made Tyrconnell a duke and she became duchess.
 This title is in the Jacobite peerage.
 Nonetheless, Frances is frequently called Duchess of Tyrconnell.
 They had no children.

-In 1690, after James II's defeat at the Battle of the Boyne, the king fled to their home and was met by Frances.
+In 1690, after James II's defeat at the Battle of the Boyne, the king fled to Dublin Castle and was met by Frances.
 According to later sources, King James remarked, ‘Your countrymen, madam, can run well’ and Lady Tyrconnell replied, ‘Not quite so well as your majesty, for I see that you have won the race’.

 In August 1690 Lady Tyrconnell fled to France with her daughters and 40,000 gold coins.
 She became one of the ladies-in-waiting of Mary of Modena, exiled Queen of England at the Château of Saint-Germain-en-Laye.
 Her husband stayed in Ireland and died during the Siege of Limerick on 14 August 1691.

 Later life

 In 1691 or 1692, after her husband's death, she was allowed to visit England to petition for the possession of the Irish lands that had been settled upon her as her jointure when she married Tyrconnell and which had been confiscated after his attainder in 1689.
 It might have been at this visit to London that, out of necessity, she had a dressmaker's stall at the New Exchange in the Strand in Westminster.
 She dressed in white with her face covered by a white mask and was described as "the white milliner".
 This episode was dramatised by Douglas Jerrold and performed at Covent Garden in 1841 under the title "The white Milliner: A Comedy in two Acts".

 Lady Tyrconnell returned to France and was then in 1693 indicted herself of high treason.
-After Queen Anne had acceded the throne in 1702, she and her stepdaughter, Charlotte Talbot, eventually recovered the lands due to them in 1703 by act of parliament — presumably through her sister Sarah's influence with the Queen.
+After Queen Anne had acceded the throne in 1702, she and her stepdaughter, Charlotte Talbot, eventually recovered the lands due to them in 1703 by a private act of Parliament, the Relief of Charlotte Talbot for Forfeited Estates in Ireland Act 1702 (1 Ann. c.
+70 Pr.) — presumably through her sister Sarah's influence with the Queen.
 Eventually she retired to the Dominican Convent at Channel Row, Dublin, and lived there as a parlour boarder from 1723–1724.
 She then built a house on North King Street and obtained the permission to establish a Poor Clares convent in it.